oussd/Parallel-and-Distributed-Computing-W2025/README.md

 # Description
-This repository is used for the course and lab materials of the DSAI#@)@ -  Parallel and distributed computing course.
+This repository is used for the course and lab materials of the DSAI3202 -  Parallel and distributed computing course.